Daniel-Lizarazo-Fuentes/DLMIA-project/README.md

 - Mac: [mac store](https://apps.apple.com/app/eduvpn-client/id1317704208)

 # Running nnUNet
 <bold style="color:red">Very important!
-If running on the hub then include .local/bin/ before any commands.
-Otherwise things will break.
-This step is not necessary on windows.</bold>
+Sometimes the hub cannot find the command, use .local/bin/ before any commands to fix this.
+This step should not be necessary when running locally.
+Additionally watch cluster usage to not eat up too many resources: ```watch -n1 nvidia-smi```</bold>

 Note that the commands are also included ina runnable notebook file (````pipeline.ipynb```)